Biedrzu/Cypress-Web-Tests-Automation/README.md

 ```

 2) From the same location open cypress dashboard and run the test you want to see.
+Running the tests from dashboard provides more details.
 ```javascript
 npx cypress open
 ```